-The contest, now in its 21st year, recognizes the most noteworthy images captured by VIMS faculty, students, and staff while conducting research in the field and laboratory.
+The VIMS Photo Contest, now in its 23rd year, recognizes the most noteworthy images captured by VIMS faculty, staff, and students while in the field and laboratory.

-The selection committee also awarded five honorable mentions in this year’s contest.
+The selection committee also awarded six honorable mentions in this year's contest: